Skip to Main Content

 Option 2: Payment Plan Arrangement

-All payment plan arrangements are required to commence in February and be completed by November of each school year.
+Payment plan arrangements must commence in February and be completed by November each school year.

 We offer sibling discounts for families with two or more students attending Loreto at the same time.
 Sibling discounts are automatically applied to fee statements as follows: